pzivich/zEpid/docs/Graphics.rst

 .. image:: images/zepid_spaghetti.png

-From the spaghetti plot, we can see that in general the CD4 T cell count increase over time but there is quite a bit of fluctation
+From the spaghetti plot, we can see that in general the CD4 T cell count increase over time but there is quite a bit of fluctuation

 *NOTE* If your data set is particularly large, a spaghetti plot may take a long time to generate and may not be useful as a visualization.
 They are generally easiest to observe with a smaller number of participants.

 Effect Measure Plots
 ====================================
 Effect measure plots are similar to forest plots.
 Forest plots generally summarize the of various studies and collapse the studies into a single summary measure.
 Effect measure plots are similar but do not use the same summary measure.
 For an example, I am going to replicate Figure 2 from my 2017 paper "Influenza vaccination status and outcomes among influenza-associated hospitalizations in Columbus, Ohio (2012-2015)" published in *Epidemiology and Infection*

 The first step to creating the effect measure plot is to create lists containing; labels, point estimates, lower confidence limits, and upper confidence limits

 .. code:: python